 Gymnosperms have an evolutionary significance and show some unique features.
-Their characteristic feature is the absence of flowers and presence of naked, open seeds.
+Their characteristic feature is the absence of flowers and the presence of naked, open seeds.
 As they do not have flowers, consequently, fruits are also absent in these group of plants.

 The main source of pollination and dispersal is wind.
-These are generally medium to tall trees, with a few shrub species also present.
+These are generally medium to large trees, with a few shrub species also present.
 Sequoia is a gymnosperm which is one of the tallest tree species.

-Reproduction and Fertilization
+Reproduction and Fertilization in Gymnosperms